-Alternative Text for a Student with Visual Impairments ALT
+Alternative Text for a Student with Visual Impairments

-Within the DFA are icons to indicate alternative text for a student with visual impairments.
-The alternative text describes the images.
+Within the DFA are icons to indicate alternative text for students with visual impairments.
+The alternative text describes images.

 The alternative text directives are used only as a supplement to the administration script and should not be used in place of the administration script.